lorenzoeusepi77/kubernetes/README.md

       - ssh-copy-id centos@"Edge2ServerIP"

-# How to Run Ansible playbook
-ansible-playbook install-cluster.yml -e clustername=kubernetes -u centos
+How to Run Ansible playbook with kubernetes as clustername and centos as user for your server ansible-playbook install-cluster.yml -e clustername=kubernetes -u centos You can change vars:
-# Change vars:
-# clustername="var"
+  - clustername = your cluster name
-# username for remote systems -u "var"
+  - username = user for remote systems access -u username